napoznata/GI_2019/README.md

 - psutil

 # Usage

-To perform the benchmark tests, just run `main.py`.
+To perform the benchmark tests:
+- Create a machine signature
+  - Add a file `machine_signature.txt` next to `main.py`
+  - Add one line describing the running machine (e.g. i7 16GB RAM 256GB SSD)
+- Optional: configure your settings in `config.py`
+- Run `main.py`
 The results will be printed out in the console, written in Tests/Results/ directory and plotted in the diagrams.